hauptem/F5-SSL-Orchestrator-Tools/DGCat-Admin/USERGUIDE.md

 Press `w` to apply your changes to the current device.
 The tool shows a summary of all additions and deletions, creates a backup of the current state, and asks for confirmation before applying.
 After a successful apply, the tool offers to save the BIG-IP configuration.

-For URL categories, the tool applies changes incrementally — only the specific additions and deletions are sent, not a full replacement.
-This minimizes the API impact and preserves any entries that weren't part of your edit session.

 ### - Deploying to Fleet

 Press `D` to deploy changes to multiple BIG-IPs.
 This option is available when a fleet configuration is loaded.
 The full deployment workflow is described in the next section.